swcarpentry/website/_posts/2017/04/2017-04-14-installer-community-call.md

 The challenge associated with utilizing particular software tools during our workshops is that we must balance multiple (sometimes conflicting) needs on the part of both instructors and learners.
-Some of these considerations include:
+Some of these considerations that are especially releavant for the shell lesson include:

 * Ease of use for learners: Novice programmers should be able to use it without too much effort, and it should be able to handle a breadth of activities throughout the workshop.